oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-data/helidon-data.md

 ## Automatic Transactions
 We could manually ask the entity manager to start and and transactions, but that's a load of extra code, and the possible paths if there are problems to do the rollback or commit are significant.
 Let's use the Java Transaction API (JTA) to do it for us.

-Fortunately for us all we need is an @Transactional annotation and Heliton will trigger the JTA to manage the transactions for us.
+Fortunately for us all we need is an @Transactional annotation and Helidon will trigger the JTA to manage the transactions for us.

 - Still in file **StockResource.java**, locate the StockResource class definition
 - Add the transaction annotation on the top: